pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

   - Cannot schedule league matches if knockout matches exist
   - Knockout matches must be scheduled after all league matches
   - Final match restrictions (see below)
-  - If event year is provided, event name must also be provided (or neither)

 #### **Match Type Restrictions**:
 - **League Matches**: